William Mikkelsen

 William Mikkelsen (25 October 1901 – 13 December 1962) was a Norwegian politician for the Labour Party.

-He was born in Sør-Varanger as a son of a smallholder.
+He was born in Sør-Varanger Municipality as a son of a smallholder.
 He spent most of his career as a manual labourer, both at sea and on land.
-He was a member of Sør-Varanger municipal council from 1945 to 1951 (in the executive committee) and from 1955 to 1962.
+He was a member of the municipal council of Sør-Varanger Municipality from 1945 to 1951 (in the executive committee) and from 1955 to 1962.
 He served as a deputy representative to the Parliament of Norway from Finnmark during the term 1945–1949.
 In total she met during 276 days of parliamentary session.
 He was also a board member of Finnmark Fylkesrederi og Ruteselskap from 1947 to 1959.